MellKay/community-hackathon/README.md

+## Hackathon 19-6-2020

+For this hackathon the task was to create an app to improve health and wellbeing during the COVID-19 pandemic.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+/This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts